gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In order to rekey the OSCORE group, the Group Manager distributes a new Group Identifier (Gid), i.e. a new OSCORE ID Context; a new OSCORE Master Secret; and, optionally, a new OSCORE Master Salt for that group.
 When doing so, the Group Manager MUST increment the version number of the group keying material, before starting its distribution.

-Consistently with Section 2.3 of {{I-D.ietf-core-oscore-groupcomm}}, the Group Manager MUST assign a Gid that has never been assigned before to the OSCORE group.
+Consistently with Section 3.1 of {{I-D.ietf-core-oscore-groupcomm}}:

+* The Group Manager can reassign a Gid to the same group over that group's lifetime, e.g. once the whole space of Gid values has been used for the group in question.

+* Before rekeying the group, the Group Manager MUST check if the new Gid to be distributed coincides with the Birth Gid of any of the current group members (see {{ssec-join-resp}}).
+If any of such "elder members" is found in the group, the Group Manager MUST evict them from the group.
+That is, the Group Manager MUST terminate their membership and MUST rekey the group in such a way that the new key material is not provided to those evicted elder members.

+   Until a further following group rekeying, the Group Manager MUST store the list of those latest-evicted elder members.
+If any of those nodes re-joins the group before a further following group rekeying occurs, the Group Manager MUST NOT rekey the group upon their re-joining.
+When one of those nodes re-joins the group, the Group Manager can rely, e.g., on the ongoing secure communication association to recognize the node as included in the stored list.

-Furthermore, the Group Manager MUST preserve the same unchanged Sender IDs for all group members.
+Across the rekeying execution, the Group Manager MUST preserve the same unchanged Sender IDs for all group members intended to remain in the group.
 This avoids affecting the retrieval of public keys from the Group Manager as well as the verification of group messages.

 The Group Manager MUST support at least the following group rekeying scheme.
 Future application profiles may define alternative message formats and distribution schemes.